d180cf/dcnn-eval/README.md

 4. Densely-connected layer transforms the `[2, 2, 20]` tensor into a `[256]` vector.
 5. Dropout to reduce overfitting.
 6. Readout to transform the `[256]` vector into a value in the `0..1` range: the prediction whether the target group is safe.

+Then DCNN can be exported to a file and [keras.js](https://github.com/transcranial/keras-js) can be used to apply the DCNN in web.

 # How inputs to DCNN are generated